apple/ccs-caldavtester/README.txt

 	ELEMENT <description>
 		a description for this test script.

+	ELEMENT <require-feature>
+		set of features.

+		ELEMENT <feature>
+			feature that server has to support for this entire test script to run.

 	ELEMENT <start>
 		defines a series of requests that are executed before testing